 Behavior based authentication covers a wide variety of features.
 The goal is to determine if an authorized user has the device, based on whether the device is being used and handled the way the authorized user normally uses the device.
 Based on this information the device may release a key, provide an access control, or allow for a longer time before locking the device.
-Some factors it may take into account are location, connected networks, gyroscope measurements, user interaction, and other internal sensors.
+Factors that are taken into account, include: account are location, connected networks, gyroscope measurements, user interaction, and other internal sensors.